madetech/blog/posts/continuous_feedback_peer_review_for_the_21st_century.md

 The reasons for large companies with this structure in place to not want to change the status quo are manifold.

-* It gives the impression of fairness when it comes to promotions, salary increases as opposed to it being one person’s decision.
+* It gives the impression of fairness when it comes to promotions or salary increases as opposed to it being one person’s decision.
 * Hedges against employment litigation so you have a record of poor performance when letting someone go.
 * Helps to build “the file” on an employee giving HR the massive amounts of data that they feel they need to do their jobs effectively.